bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 I tried to navigate to the correct path location, by using relative paths, absolute paths, etc... but without success.
 After searching for solutions, I decided to take a different approach.

-#### SOLUTION 1: Create a DockerWasm folder
+#### SOLUTION 9: Create a DockerWasm folder

-The solution I found was to create a DockerWasm folder in the parent folder (where the README.md file exists) of the Blazor WebAssembly project.
+The solution I came up with, was to create a DockerWasm folder in the parent folder (where the README.md file exists) of the Blazor WebAssembly project.
 Once the DockerWasm folder is created, copy/paste the Dockerfile in this folder.

 Do not forget to re-add "DotNet.BlazorWasmApp/" again to the COPY line.